The Drug Test Debate: Clearing the Smoke for the Medical Cannabis Community

 The recently passed opioid alternative and medical cannabis expansion bill (SB336) is certainly a victory for the medical cannabis community here in IL, eliminating burdensome sociopolitical and economic barriers to patient access.
 However, it is ripe with almost unavoidable inconsistencies and double standards when realistically medicating with cannabis compared to prescription drugs at the workplace.
 The lack of stigmatization from taking pills allows for something like opioid use and abuse to fly under the radar at the workplace.

-Barring the use of edibles/oral formulations, there are relatively few inconspicuous ways to dose cannabis, with combusting flower being the most “inappropriate” for the workplace (for obvious reasons).
+Barring the use of edibles/oral formulations, there are relatively few inconspicuous ways to dose cannabis, with the combusting flower being the most “inappropriate” for the workplace (for obvious reasons).
 However, someone could be popping painkillers at their cubicle all day without consequence if they were not visibly intoxicated.
-Indeed, studies show opioid abuse is also rising in the workplace, and has been reported to decrease productivity, increase employee health risk, and result in higher absenteeism (Lucas et al., 2017).
+Indeed, studies show opioid abuse is also rising in the workplace and has been reported to decrease productivity, increase employee health risk, and result in higher absenteeism (Lucas et al., 2017).
 Considering that the idea behind SB336 is to push people toward medical cannabis over opioids for the treatment of pain, it is bewildering that no specific protections for employees were outlined in the bill.

 A Note About Healthcare Workers

 Opioid abuse is even prevalent among healthcare workers.
 A 2015 study claimed that while reported cases put the number of nurses with a substance abuse problem at 1%, when factoring in all the potential unreported cases, that number is closer to 10% (Starr, 2015).
 Ideally, these people would be ideal candidates for the opioid alternative bill, where they could use cannabis instead of filling their opioid prescriptions—but how will they fare when it comes to getting drug tested at work or for a job in healthcare?
 Remember that part about how cannabis can compromise federal licensure?
 This is likely another challenge we will have to face as a society as we try to accommodate and provide access to those in the healthcare industry, among others.
-This is yet another stark example of how the legal dissonance between state and federal cannabis laws ultimately burdens the patient, and therefore society at large.
+This is yet another stark example of how the legal dissonance between state and federal cannabis laws ultimately burdens the patient and, therefore, society at large.

 Marinol Mandate in Noffsinger v.
 SSC Niantic Operating Co., LLC.